National Ballet of Canada: International recognition

 Rudolf Nureyev danced with the company in 1965 and returned in 1972 to stage his version of The Sleeping Beauty.
 His work is credited to raising the standards of the company.
 He was responsible for bringing the Company to Lincoln Center's Metropolitan Opera House in New York City where he showcased the company.
 The Ballet met with rave reviews and this was a pivotal point in receiving recognition internationally.
 Karen Kain and Frank Augustyn, two members of NBC, received the prize for best pas de deux at the International Ballet Competition in Moscow in 1973.
-The following year, in 1974, while on a tour in Canada, Mikhail Baryshnikov defected and requested political asylum in Toronto and joined the Royal Winnipeg Ballet.
+The following year, in 1974, while on a tour in Canada, Mikhail Baryshnikov defected and requested political asylum in Toronto.
 His first televised performance after coming out of temporary seclusion in Canada was with the National Ballet of Canada in a version of La Sylphide.
 More recently the company co-produced Christopher Wheeldon’s The Winter’s Tale with The Royal Ballet in London.
 The New York Times’ Alastair MaCauley declared that he admired it more in The National Ballet of Canada’s performance than when he "saw the ballet’s first performances in London, principally because of Evan McKie’s eloquent interpretation of Leontes."
 Macaulay also highly praised Francesco Gabriele Frola, Svetlana Lunkina & Jurgita Dronina; all four dancers being Kain recruits.
 A duet between Hermione (Dronina) and Leontes (McKie) was "a particular breakthrough for Mr. Wheeldon" as well.